j4mie/idiorm/README.markdown

 ### Mulitple Connections ###
 Idiorm now works with multiple conections.
 Most of the static functions work with an optional connection name as an extra parameter.
 For the `ORM::configure` method, this means that when passing connection strings for a new connection, the second parameter, which is typically omitted, should be `null`.
 In all cases, if a connection name is no provided, it defaults to `ORM::DEFAULT_CONNECTION`.

-When chaining, once `for_table()` has been used in the chain, remaining calls use the correct connection.
+When chaining, once `for_table()` has been used in the chain, remaining calls in the chain use the correct connection.

 ```php
     // Default connection